-The floor size to be finished with epoxy directly affects the overall project cost.
-The larger the floor, the more expensive the total cost, but the price per square foot usually drops with larger spaces.
+The size of the floor to be finished with epoxy directly affects the overall project cost.
+The larger the floor, the higher the total cost, but the price per square foot usually drops for larger spaces.
 NSI Epoxy mostly finishes two- or two-and-a-half-car garages, which are about 400-450 square feet.
 Here are price examples based on floor condition and size:

 Epoxy is, at minimum, a two-day process, says Nuculovic of NSI Epoxy.
 It's critical to apply a primer coat the first day and allow it to dry overnight.
 "Don't trust anyone who wants to apply the primer in the morning, go to lunch, then do the second step in the afternoon," Nuculovic says.
 The primer coat is one of the most important parts of the epoxy process.
 It's designed to penetrate the concrete and allow the epoxy to adhere — and it needs to dry overnight.
 Even the epoxy manufacturers won't warranty their product without a primer coat.
 To ensure that you're covered, ask the contractor: "Will this be a two-day process?" and "Will you allow the primer coat to dry overnight?"
 You can walk on a new epoxy floor 24-36 hours after application.
 Wait 48 hours to put items such as lawnmowers or boxes on it.
 Wait five to seven days before bringing in a vehicle because of its weight.